clearhaus/gateway-api-docs/source/index.md

            |  40413 |  Insufficient funds
            |  40414 |  Suspected fraud
            |  40415 |  Amount limit exceeded
+           |  40420 |  R0 Stop request.
+Stop this subscription on this merchant
+           |  40421 |  R1 Stop request.
+Stop all subscription on this merchant
+           |  40422 |  R3 Stop request.
+Stop all subscription on this card
            |  50000 |  Clearhaus error